-Eva Mattress Review
+Eva Mattress Review 2022

-This review is all about helping you decide if an Eva mattress is the right fit.
+This review is all about helping you decide if an Eva bed is the right fit.
 Below, you’ll find information from real customers about the feel, firmness, sleep quality, materials, and more.
 For every review, we do our best to highlight a variety of customer opinions and use unbiased data.
 At the end, you’ll have a real feel for the mattress and know if it’s the best choice for you.

-Following the springs is a layer of high-density support foam.
-This is where the Eva's main support lies.
-The dense foam is made to support the top layers, absorb extra weight, and redistribute pressure evenly.
-Finally, a layer of five zone pocket springs give support while minimising movement.
+5. Five-zone pocket spring – Finally, a layer of five-zone pocket springs give support while minimising movement.
 These reduce vibrations from tossing and turning, so partners don’t wake each other up.
 Also surrounding the border are several large springs for increased edge support.